 Growing Watermelons in Zone 5

 As mentioned, growing watermelons in zone 5 is a challenge but, with some garden tricks, is possible.
 Choose the cultivar with the shortest time from germination to harvest.
-You can either sow the seeds directly outside or inside for later transplant, which will add 2-4 weeks to the growing season.
+You can either sow the seeds directly outside or inside for later transplant, which will add two to four weeks to the growing season.

-If you sow directly outdoors, the approximate date to sow for zone 5 is May 10-20.
+If you sow directly outdoors, the approximate date to sow for zone 5 is May 10th to 20th.
 If you are going to sow indoors, keep in mind that watermelons are terribly susceptible to root damage, so transplant them with care and be sure to harden off the plants to acclimate them to the outdoors.

-If sowing seeds indoors, sow them at the end of April or 2-4 weeks before the transplant date.
-Each seedling should have 2-3 mature leaves before transplanting.
+If sowing seeds indoors, sow them at the end of April or two to four weeks before the transplant date.
+Each seedling should have two or three mature leaves before transplanting.
 Plant the seeds in peat pots or other biodegradable pots that can be plopped right into the garden soil.
 This will help avoid root damage.
 Transplant the seedlings complete with their biodegradable pot through plastic mulch and into the garden soil.

 Cover the area with plastic tunnels or fabric covers to protect the seedlings from cool temps as well as insects.
 Remove the covers after all chance of frost has passed.

-Use drip irrigation or soaker hoses to provide the plant with a deep watering of 1-2 inches per week.
+Use drip irrigation or soaker hoses to provide the plant with a deep watering of 1 to 2 inches (2.5-5 cm.) per week.
 Mulch around the plants to conserve moisture and retard growth.

 With just a little planning and some extra TLC, growing watermelons for zone 5 melon lovers isn’t just a possibility; it can be a reality.